Genetic Influences of Narcissistic Personality Disorder

 Sharing is caring

 Narcissistic Personality Disorder (NPD) is a complex mental health condition characterized by an inflated sense of self-importance, a constant need for admiration, and a lack of empathy toward others.
-While environmental and psychological factors play significant roles in the development of NPD, recent research has also shed light on the genetic influences of Narcissistic Personality Disorder.
+While environmental factors play significant roles in the severity of NPD, recent research has also shed light on the genetic and inborn influences of Narcissistic Personality Disorder.

 This article aims to explore the genetic underpinnings of NPD and discuss the implications of these findings for understanding this challenging disorder.